aniketanvit/prob_hunting/README.md

 ProbabilisticHunting_WithCost_Rule2 - This class implements the search behaviour which takes into account the cost of moving as well as the belief for the target being found in that cell.
 (Rule 2 with cost for moving)

 ProbabilisticHuntingPart2: This class is for part 2 of the assignment where the target moves after every iteration.
 Implemented with Rule1 and Rule2.
 Function def inline.
+Code returns average times for searches required for searching the same map with Rule1 and Rule2 for a moving target.